 - a peek through the telescopes at Bayfordbury (weather permitting)

-Visits are typically around 2 hours in length.
-There are a variety of arrival times available.
-A member of staff at the Observatory will contact you a week before your visit to confirm all the details.
+A member of staff at the Observatory will contact you in advance of your visit to confirm all the details.

 - You can use our calendar to find an available evening, and make a request for a private visit.